The Royal Family and Sandringham

-Here, a peek inside Sandringham House, where Queen Elizabeth gathers her kin for Christmas and other family celebrations.
+Here, a peek inside Sandringham House, where Queen Elizabeth gathers her kin for family celebrations.

 The home, built in 1870 by the Prince and Princess of Wales—the Prince was later crowned King Edward VII—as a private getaway for the royals and their family.
 It has stayed a private home over four generations of monarchs and, as for family, it is still the place where her Majesty gathers her kin for the yearly Christmas celebrations.